 It is a so called coil loaded design consisting of 0.6mm wire wrapped around a 2.5mm core.

 The picture gives a clear description: a length of 25 cm wire should be enough.
 At the base it is 17 mm long.
-Then goes into 16 turns over a 2.5 mm core (Ben advises to use black installation wire for this.
+Then goes into 16 turns over a 2.5 mm diameter core (Ben advises to use 1.5mm²black installation wire for this.
 I just used a screwdriver)

 The results with this antenna are very good.
-The distance (with the cheap receiver) that can be covered easily goes to 25 m with line of sight, but also in-house the distance will be increased reaching other rooms with concrete walls in between, were earlier 3 meters with line of sight would be pushing the limits already.
+The distance (with the cheap receiver as well as the transmitter) that can be covered easily goes to 25 m with line of sight, but also in-house the distance will be increased reaching other rooms with concrete walls in between, were earlier 3 meters with line of sight would be pushing the limits already.

 I am not the only one with this experience.
-I have at least 2 people confirm to me that it dramatically increased the range of the cheap Tx/Rx pair
+Many people confirm to me that it dramatically increased the range of the cheap Tx/Rx pair, read the comments!

 Teachers!
 Did you use this instructable in your classroom?